calblueprint/dccentralkitchen/docs/clerk/auth.md

 `handleSubmit`: Performs a clerk lookup using `lookupClerk`. `lookupResult` comes with a `status`, `record`, and `errorMsg`.

-If a clerk record is found corresponding to the given store name and clerk pin, the clerk and store information is stored in `AsyncStorage` via `_asyncLoginClerk`.
+If a clerk record is found corresponding to the given store name and clerk PIN, the clerk and store information is stored in `AsyncStorage` via `_asyncLoginClerk`.
 The app then navigates to the `CustomerLoginScreen`.

 If no clerk record is found, the `lookupResult.errorMsg` is displayed.